COGS18/COGS18.github.io/assets/intro/syllabus.md

 ### Assignments (30\%)

 There will be four assignments, each worth ~8\% of your final grade.
 Assignments will be hands-on coding assignments.
-Assignments are to be completed individually.
+Assignments are to be completed individually and submitted on Datahub.
 You will typically have about 1 week after release to complete each assignment.
 Assignments will be due on Fridays by 11:59PM.
 Late assignments will be accepted at 75\% credit for the first week after the due date.
 One week after the due date, feedback will be sent via e-mail and assignments will no longer be able to be submitted for credit.

 ### Exams (30\%)